 (iv) The progress (economic, social, political, religious, and art and architecture)

 (vi) The survival and continuity

-- In the year 1989 and 1990, the questions were from the causes of decline, weight, and measures, and different articles found at different Harappan cities or adjoining areas.
+- In the years 1989 and 1990, the questions were from the causes of decline, weight, and measures, and different articles found in different Harappan cities or adjoining areas.

 - From 1998 to 2010, the pattern of questions was the same and from the above heads mentioned.